Unveiling and Mitigating Memorization in Text-to-image Diffusion Models through Cross Attention: Introduction

 \section{Introduction}

 Recent advancements in diffusion models have demonstrated exceptional capabilities in image generation.
-Notably, text-to-image diffusion models, such as DALL-E~\cite{ramesh2022hierarchical} and Stable Diffusion~\cite{rombach2022high}, excel at producing high-quality images that adhere precisely to textual prompts.
-However, it is evident from increasing research that these models can memorize training data, including images and their relationship with the input textual prompts~\cite{carlini2023extracting, naseh2023understanding, naseh2023memory, webster2023reproducible}.
+Notably, text-to-image (T2I) diffusion models~\cite{ramesh2022hierarchical, rombach2022high} excel at producing high-quality images that adhere precisely to textual prompts.
+However, these models can memorize training data, including images and their relationship with the input textual prompts~\cite{carlini2023extracting, naseh2023understanding, naseh2023memory, webster2023reproducible}.
 Such a memorization issue poses a significant risk of copyright infringement of the training data and increases the possibility of privacy-sensitive information leakage~\cite{zhang2024counterfactual, jiang2023ai, carlini2022privacy}.

 Existing investigations on this issue have primarily focused on identifying the data that is susceptible to causing memorization.
 For example, data duplication is found to lead to memorization, suggesting that de-duplication of training data could be a mitigation strategy~\cite{carlini2023extracting,somepalli2023diffusion, webster2023duplication}; and replicated captions are also revealed to contribute to this problem~\cite{somepalli2024understanding}.
 However, they largely overlook the understanding of how such data influences the behavior of the model.
 It is evident from a recent work~\cite{wen2023detecting} that the difference between the model output of a memorized prompt and an empty prompt is larger than that between a non-memorized prompt and an empty prompt.
 However, this finding still does not explain the inner behaviors of the model associated with memorization.